akhalsa/llm_debugger/README.md

-# Log and View Python Based LLM Conversations
+# LLM Debugger - Log and View Python Based LLM Conversations

-**LLM Logger** is a lightweight, local-first tool for inspecting and understanding how your application interacts with large language models like OpenAI GPT-4 or Anthropic Claude.
+**LLM Logger** is a lightweight, local-first tool for inspecting and understanding how your application interacts with large language models like OpenAI GPT-4.

 It helps you: